-3. After all the information is entered, choose the Save As command to name and save your file.
-You may add an extension to the file (for example, .cfg).
-It is not required.

-- 4. Connect the PiCPro cable between the your PC and the COM2 port on the Ethernet TCP/IP module. - 5.
-With the TCP/IP Configurator running, choose Settings, Set New Values from the menu.
-This will send your configuration data to the Ethernet TCP/IP module. - 6.
+- 3. After all the information is entered, choose Save button to save your configuration data to a .tcp file. - 4.
+Connect the PiCPro cable between the your PC and the COM2 port on the Ethernet TCP/IP module. - 5.
+Choose the Set Values button to send the entered data to the Ethernet-TCP/IP module. - 6.
 Cycle power.